Koloth/Shorthand-Abbreviation-System-Comparison-Project/README.md

 ### Better Pitman and Teeline

 I do not know these systems well, nor do I have a high-quality dictionary.
 This is a dangerous combination, and I almost opted to not include these systems lest people get the impression that I am trying to not give them fair consideration.
-Instead, I hope that
+Instead, I hope that people will help give them their due in this analysis!

 ### Forkner